Seminar Data Science for Economics

 Questions

 If you have questions/comments about this course, go to the issues page open a new issue (with the green "New issue" button) and type your question.
-Use a title that is informative (e.g. not "question", but "question about the second assignment").
+Use a title that is informative (e.g. not "question", but "question about instrumental variables").
 Go to the next box ("Leave a comment") and type your question.
 Then click on "Submit new issue".
 We will answer your question as quickly as possible.

 The advantages of the issue page include: